fluent/fluent-bit-docs/pipeline/inputs/prometheus-remote-write.md

 {% endtab %}
 {% endtabs %}

 With the above configuration, Fluent Bit will listen on port `8080` for data.
-You can now send payloads of Prometheus remote write to the endpoints `/api/prom/push`.
+You can now send payloads in Prometheus remote write format to the endpoint `/api/prom/push`.

 ## Examples